Introduction

 Prerequisites

-Before implementing barcode verification functionality, ensure you have the following prerequisites in place:
+Before implementing barcode verification functionality, make sure you have these essentials ready:

-2. .NET Development Environment: Visual Studio or any compatible .NET development environment.
+2. Development Environment: Visual Studio 2019 or later works great, but any compatible .NET IDE will do the job.

 Import Required Namespaces